English

 • AP English Language and British Literature

 AP English Language and British Literature surveys British literature and introduces advanced writing skills; in doing so, it also prepares students for the AP English Language exam.
-The AP Language exam tests students on rhetoric and argument; according the College Board course description, "the purpose of the AP English Language and Composition course is to enable students to read complex texts with understanding and to write prose of sufficient richness and complexity to communicate effectively with mature readers."
-The course prioritizes critical thinking, close reading and careful writing.
+The AP Language exam tests students on rhetoric and argument; according to the College Board course description, "the purpose of the AP English Language and Composition course is to enable students to read complex texts with understanding and to write prose of sufficient richness and complexity to communicate effectively with mature readers."
+The course prioritizes critical thinking, close reading, and careful writing.

 • AP English Literature